Happy Young Women, Grumpy Old Men? Emotion-Driven Demographic Biases in Synthetic Face Generation: Results

-As seen in the Figure, we observe clear and systematic deviations from real-world population statistics across all models.
-First, in terms of gender (left graph), the real-world baseline is close to parity.
-However, most models generate faces with a pronounced gender imbalance.
-Specifically, four models (FLUX, Proteus, SD3 and Qwen) substantially over-represent male faces, with male proportions exceeding 60\%–90\% of the generated samples, while two models (SANA and Hunyuan) predominantly generate female faces, accounting for over 80\% of the samples.
-Only two models (Qwen and Wan2.1) generate a relatively balanced gender distribution, yet none of the models aligns closely with the expected 50/50 demographic ratio.
+\paragraph{Individual demographic attributes} Figure~\ref{fig:netural_dist} summarizes the distributions of gender, race and age in the generated faces by the eight T2I models compared to real-world population estimates (green dashed lines).
+All eight models exhibit clear and systematic deviations from real-world population statistics.
+In terms of gender (left graph), the real-world baseline is close to parity, yet most models generate faces with a pronounced gender imbalance.
+Specifically, four models (FLUX, Proteus, SD3 and Qwen) substantially overrepresent male faces, with male proportions exceeding 60\%–90\% of the generated samples, while two models (SANA and Hunyuan) predominantly generate female faces, accounting for over 80\% of the samples.
+Only two models (Kolors and Wan2.1) generate a relatively balanced gender distribution.

 Regarding race (middle graph), the disparities with the reference distributions are even larger.
-Three models (Proteus, SANA and Kolors) overwhelmingly generate white faces, with percentages above 80–90\%, despite the real-world proportion being around 11\%.
+Three models (Proteus, SANA and Kolors) overwhelmingly generate White faces, with percentages above 80–90\%, despite the real-world proportion being around 11\%.
 Asian and Black populations are consistently underrepresented by nearly all models, whereas the “Others’’ category appears only minimally except in the case of Qwen.
 These results highlight a substantial racial imbalance, with all evaluated models producing distributions far from global demographic baselines.
+Even excluding Proteus (the model with the largest bias) the remaining seven models show race TVD values ranging from 0.23 to 0.74 (Supplementary~\supp{supp:divergence}), all in the substantial-to-extreme bias range.
+Thus, the core finding does not depend on any single model.

 A similar pattern emerges in the age distribution of the generated faces (right graph).
-All models heavily favor the 20–39 age group, exceeding 80\% of all generated faces in 6 models, while severely under-representing children (0–9), adolescents (10–19), middle-aged adults (40–59), and especially older adults (60+).
-This pronounced skew toward young adults indicates a strong generative prior toward youthfulness that is consistent across models.
-A notable case is SANA which has a disproportionately large probability ($>60\%$) of generating faces of very young (10-19) white females.
+All models heavily favor the 20–39 age group, exceeding 80\% of all generated faces in 6 models, while severely underrepresenting children (0–9), adolescents (10–19), middle-aged adults (40–59), and especially older adults (60+).
+This pronounced skew toward young adults is consistent across all models.
+A notable case is SANA, which has a disproportionately large probability ($>60\%$) of generating faces of very young (10-19) White females.

-Table~\ref{tab:divergence_compact} depicts the biases measured by the TVD, KL and JS divergences.
-Typically, TVD values $<0.1$ correspond to minor differences, between $0.2-0.4$ mean moderate bias whereas $>0.5$ and $>0.8$ correspond to large and extreme biases, respectively.
-All the TVD values for all the demographic attributes, except for gender in two models (Kolors and Wan2.1), fall within the moderate to extreme bias.